Spectroscopy of hot-electron pair emission from a driven quantum dot: Introduction

-The present paper thus provides a time- and energy-resolved theoretical analysis of two-electron emission processes from a quantum dot into a conductor separated by a gate-tunable barrier~\cite{Kaestner2015Sep}, as sketched in Fig.~\ref{fig_setting_1d}(a).
+The present paper thus theoretically analyses the emission times and energies of two-electron emission processes from a quantum dot into a conductor separated by a gate-tunable barrier~\cite{Kaestner2015Sep}, as sketched in Fig.~\ref{fig_setting_1d}(a).
+A particular focus of this study lies on the effect of local Coulomb interaction on such processes.

 Typically, the emission into the conductor takes place far above the Fermi energy, and is hence referred to as hot-electron emission.
 The precise emission time and energy is controlled by a time-dependently modulated potential of the dot and its exit tunnel barrier, as sketched in Fig.~\ref{fig_setting_1d}(b).
 Electrons escape the dot once any of the addition energies rises to a point above the conduction band bottom at which the exit barrier becomes sufficiently transparent.
 The emission process and the separation of the particles in time and energy~\cite{Ubbelohde2015Jan,Fletcher2013Nov}, as pictured in \FigPart{fig_setting_1d}{b}, is hence determined by a complex interplay between the modulated potential shape and the two-particle dot state dynamics due to quantum interference as well as Coulomb interaction.

 To get hold of the various competing effects, we approach the problem with two complementary methods.
 First, we model the two-particle problem by numerically solving and analyzing the fully coherent two-particle Schr\"odinger dynamics in a 1 dimensional (1d) potential landscape with a dip between two barriers acting as the dot~\BrackFig{fig_setting_1d}.
 This captures how different addition energies for the two emitted electrons due to charging energy and single-particle level splitting lead to different emission times, since the time-dependent potential modulation causes these energies to reach the onset of finite exit-barrier transparency at subsequent times.
 The simulation, however, also exposes how this straightforward time-energy separation can be nontrivially modified by the possibility of Coulomb interaction transferring energy between the particles during the first emission event.
+Similar interaction-based energy transfer between particles scattered at a barrier has been identified in Ref.~\cite{Sungguen2022}.